Table of Contents

 Step 2: Evaluate Your Production Line

-- Measure throughput—the average number of units you can produce.
+- Measure throughput—the average number of units you can produce in a given period.

-- Track capacity utilization.
+- Track capacity utilization in a given period.

 Step 3: Update Technology

-Granted, this can sometimes require hefty upfront investments, but new technologies can help you get ahead and/or stay ahead of your competition.
-If your office computers take 5 minutes to load, that’s at least 5 minutes later for any new information to reach your production line – or at least 22 hours of delay per year on that machine and employee alone!
+While technology often requires hefty upfront investments, taking the plunge may help you stay ahead of the competition.
+For example, say your office computers take 5 minutes to load.
+That’s a 5-minute delay for new information to reach your production line or at least 22 hours of delay per year on that machine and employee alone!